 Bonding Multiple Rabbits

-While rabbits are sociable animals who enjoy group living, they are territorial and protective due to their prey nature.
-For adopters who has rabbit/s and looking to adopt another, we will advise that their rabbits are certified healthy and sterilized prior to meeting new friends.
-The introduction process, known as ‘bonding’, can take months and can be stressful for both the rabbit and the owner.
-It is important both the animals and the humans are well prepared for the journey.
+Rabbits are sociable animals who enjoy group living but they are also territorial due to their prey nature.
+Prior to introducing them, it is important that the rabbits are certified healthy by a vet and sterilized.
+The introduction process, known as ‘bonding’, can take months and it is important to prepare for success.

-Here are some recommendations we provide to adopters on bonding rabbits:
+Here are some suggested tips for bonding rabbits:

 5. Typically, 2-3 weeks is enough for rabbits to be calmer around each other.
 When they are able to co-exist in the same space for over an hour, you can house them together overnight and observe.